History of Syria: Syrian Civil War (2011–2024)

 A sarin gas attack occurred in Syria, near Damascus, on 21 August 2013.
 The attack is alleged to have been carried out by the Syrian government of Bashar al-Assad according to French and United States' government's intelligence.
-However, Russia, one of the Syrian government's international supporters, seems unconvinced of the origins of the attack.
-The attack has led to increased international pressure on the Assad government and threat of international military intervention in Syria led by United States armed forces.
+The attack led to increased international pressure on the Assad government and demands by pro-democracy opposition activists and liberal internationalists for international military intervention in Syria led by United States and allies.